tmc/dep/README.md

 revision was the last that did work and that is the information tracked by the dep-rev.json file.

-As a package developer you may minimize breakage and false positives of the dep tool, if you act according to the package developer rules as defined in https://docs.google.com/document/d/1hN7OP4QjfsasWvKSvm3NdjW1-3tKdFkmCeSI3uaT6wo
+As a package developer you may minimize breakage and false positives of the dep tool, if you act according to the  [package developer rules](https://github.com/metakeule/gdf/wiki/Recommendations-for-go-package-developers).

 The command